IFRS updates

 1. FRS 102 updates Ireland: Lease accounting transformation

 The most significant change involves IFRS 16 lease accounting Ireland principles.
+From 2026, all lessees under FRS 102 must recognise leases on the balance sheet.
 The new model eliminates the distinction between finance and operating leases for lessees.

 Key changes: